What is the UVELPE Test?

 When is the next test offered?

-The UVELPE (University of Virginia English Language Proficiency Exam) will be held on January 17, 2020 in New Cabell Hall, Room 299.
+The UVELPE (University of Virginia English Language Proficiency Exam) will be held on:

 How do I register?